 2016 Official Community Plan

-Download PDFs of the 2016 Official Community Plan documents below.
-The Land Use Bylaw, Subdivision Bylaw and Municipal Planning Strategy took effect on September 21, 2016.
-If you have questions regarding the… Full story
+The Land Use Bylaw, Subdivision Bylaw and Municipal Planning Strategy were approved on September 21, 2016.
+2016 Official Community Plan documents are available for download below.
+If you have questions… Full story

 Planning & Development Fees

 Planning Fees Please note: for payment of fees, we accept cash, cheque and debit. * Major application is defined as: Industrial commercial or Institutional Proposals Building footprint greater than 15,000… Full story